Current Flow in Topological Insulator Josephson Junctions due to Imperfections: Conclusions and outlook

 Notice that in this paper, we do not discuss the geometric (Shapiro-like) effects leading to the appearance of relatively large Josephson currents (at relatively high temperatures) in square-shaped Corbino junctions when the number of flux quanta is a multiple of four~\cite{park2024corbino}.
 Here, we concentrate on a weaker geometric effect in strictly circular Corbino junctions, i.e., the irregularity of the junction's width.
 This leads to much smaller Josephson currents, which show up at very low temperatures at arbitrary numbers of flux quanta~\cite{park2024corbino}.

 Several questions and intriguing directions were not addressed in the current research and should be explored in future studies.
 How do the results change beyond the atomic limit when there is an overlap between the CdGM states?
 What is the impact of Zeeman coupling, and what role do fluctuations in the phase of the order parameter play?
 Can these fluctuations mediate interactions between the CdGM states that are stronger than the exponentially small hybridization?
 We anticipate that in the long junction limit, it may be crucial to incorporate phase fluctuations in a self-consistent manner, considering the back-reaction of the current on the magnetic field.
+It would also be interesting to study the effect of the inhomogeneities of the chemical potential $\mu_{N}$ and of the induced gap $\Delta$ on the Josephson current.

 In the last stages of preparation for this manuscript, a closely related manuscript was submitted~\cite{Laubscher2024}.
-In contrast to the study of Ref.~\onlinecite{Laubscher2024} of opened-ended geometry, here we discuss the Corbino geometry.
+In contrast to the study of Ref.~\onlinecite{Laubscher2024} of open-ended geometry, here we discuss the Corbino geometry.
 We arrive at similar results for the microwave spectroscopy.
 The authors of Ref.~\onlinecite{Laubscher2024} indicate that the lifting of the zeros in the Fraunhofer pattern may be related to the boundary conditions at the open ends.
 Our results in the current manuscript suggest that irregularities could also play a role in lifting these zeros.